It gets frustrating constantly

 Like when people say things like atheists are all depressed and miserable, and hate themselves and life, etc.?
 And then you have to give the same exact explanation to different people with the same misconception over and over and over and over and over?It gets old really fast.

-Because it gets really tiring answering the same exact questions all the time (especially when people still won't believe you)."Resist the belief that you know everything about the issue already.
+You may not know that you're the 50,000th person to ask the same question, but that doesn't mean that I haven't already answered it 50,000 times."Resist the belief that you know everything about the issue already.
 Feminism is an actual field of study.
 As with any field of study, it should be entered with an absence of preconceptions.
 If a woman has strong feelings about women’s issues, it doesn’t mean she spends all of her time sharpening her castration tools.
 Talk to women about what’s important to them.
 As you learn more, you’ll understand more, in the same way that a budding engineer might gradually grow to understand a complex blueprint.
 If your first instinct when you hear the word “feminist” is to say “those man-haters want equality, but they still want me to pay for everything, hurf durf!” then you currently have as accurate an understanding of feminism as a confectioner would have of a Titan II missile schematic.
 You know those congressmen who say that Grand Theft Auto IV is a “crime simulator” that is “training new felons?”
-That’s you, and feminism."[link]
+That’s you, and feminism."[link]IMPORTANT NOTES

 This will be added to whenever I find new things to add Feel free to leave ideas in the comments!